caseyamcl/phpoaipmh/README.md

 PHPOAIMH
 ========

-A PHP OAI-PMH haveseter client library
+A PHP OAI-PMH harvester client library
 --------------------------------------

 This library provides an interface to harvest OAI-PMH metadata